 Professional Insights Programme

-In partnership with Belfast’s two schools of architecture, RSUA is launching the second year of the Professional Insights Programme.
+In partnership with Belfast’s two schools of architecture, RSUA hosts the Professional Insights Programme.

 - On-site activity

 - Interaction between client/user and architect